chaitu843/react-foodie/README.md

     This is a restriction put by create-react-app using ModuleScopePlugin.
     If you opt to remove that, do "EJECT" operation, only if you are ready to configure the application all by yourself, starting from webpack

+3. It needs start script from package.json
+   And port number provided by heroku should be used, if using a server

 ========================================================================================================================================================================
 ## Project Repo -
     https://github.com/chaitu843/react-foodie